1952 Kern County earthquake: Response

 Beno Gutenberg, a German-American seismologist, was the director of the Caltech Seismological Laboratory at the time of the shock.
 He commented about the event first by saying that the energy of the event was 100 times that of the 1933 Long Beach earthquake.
 In statements made in the July 22 Los Angeles Times, the shock was compared to the 1857 Fort Tejon event.
 He went on to say, "There is no doubt that yesterday's quake is the largest Southern California has had in this century and is the largest to occur in this area since modern instruments were available.
 It's possible that the 1857 quake might have been more intense."
-Charles Richter departed the lab in Pasadena in a mobile seismograph truck bound for the epicentral area to record aftershocks close to the fault, and Harry O. Wood (the founder of the lab thirty years prior) visited the lab following the onset of the shocks and commented that it was still not possible to predict the location of large earthquakes.
+Charles F. Richter departed the laboratory in Pasadena in a mobile seismograph truck bound for the epicentral area to record aftershocks close to the fault, and Harry O. Wood, the founder of the laboratory thirty years earlier, visited the laboratory following the onset of the shocks and commented that it was still not possible to predict the location of large earthquakes.

-The American Red Cross called it a major disaster, but getting relief into the area was stalled because of landslides blocking the ridge route running between Los Angeles and Kern counties.
+The American Red Cross called it a major disaster, but getting relief into the area was stalled because of landslides blocking the Ridge Route running between Los Angeles and Kern counties.
 California State Route 99 was also blocked by a landslide ten miles south of Gorman, but the highway was quickly reopened later in the day.
 All aircraft not related to the relief effort were ordered not to land at the Tehachapi Municipal Airport.
 All 417 inmates from the Tehachapi Prison for Women were evacuated because of damage; the California Department of Corrections stated that the facility was left unusable.
 Most of the injured received medical care at Kern County General Hospital and some sought treatment at Tehachapi Valley Hospital, where some existing patients were moved to make room for new arrivals.

-The railroad was reopened in 25 days by a construction force of one thousand men and 175 pieces of earth-moving equipment including seven track gangs, nine bridge and building gangs, and personnel and equipment from Morrison–Knudsen.
+The railroad was reopened in 25 days by a construction force of one thousand men and 175 pieces of earth-moving equipment, including seven track gangs, nine bridge and building gangs, and personnel and equipment from Morrison–Knudsen.
 Four tunnels were quickly repaired, two more were daylighted by removing overburden to convert them to cuts, one was partially daylighted, and 1250000 yd3 of fill were placed to construct a 4358 ft temporary alignment around the eighth tunnel while permanent repairs were underway.